aomlomics/tourmaline/README.md

 # steps 3-4
 snakemake dada2_pe_diversity

-# statistical analyses
+# step 4.1
 snakemake dada2_pe_stats

 # step 5
 snakemake dada2_pe_report
 ```

 That's it.
 Just run one of these commands and let Snakemake do its magic.

+#### Output

 The results will be placed in organized directories inside your working directory:

 ```
 01-imported